1abel

 Streetwear leans on graphics, logos, and trend.
 Minimalist clothing — including minimalist streetwear — strips those out and leans on fabric, silhouette, and tonal pairing.
 The 1ABEL approach is sometimes called “quiet streetwear”: the silhouettes (oversized hoodie, cargo pants, heavyweight tee) come from streetwear, but the colorways are tone-on-tone and there is no visible branding.

-What is the Arc system?
+What is the Horizon capsule?

 Is minimalist clothing more expensive long-term?